Publication Charge Policy

 1. Double-blind: The manuscript will be blinded when sending out for review.
 The author is anonymous to the reviewer and the reviewer is anonymous to the author as well.

 2. One-stage review: The reviewer is involved in the initial review of the manuscript only, i.e. not involved in evaluating the revisions made by the author based on the reviewer’s comments.
 Rather, the Editor-in-Chief carries the manuscript forward following the initial review.

 3. In rare, controversial and special circumstances; Two-stage review: Those papers that require revision as suggested by the reviewer will be sent back to that same reviewer for him/her to evaluate the manuscript once again after revised re-submission from the author.

 The author has to submit their manuscript according to BHJ policy.

-- All submitted article will undergo double-blinded international peer review from two peer reviewers, simultaneously.
+- All submitted article will undergo double-blinded peer review from two peer reviewers (national and international reviewers), simultaneously.
 If the decision conflicts between the two, it will be sent to a third peer reviewer.